ebdrup/nodeerrors/readme.md

 	{notice:"This should NEVER happen"} //extra internal parameter ));
 ```
 This extra parameter will be added to the errors internal parameter.
-So when we parse the error we will get this:
+So when we parse the error:

 ```js
 var errors = require("nodeerrors");